Skip to main content

 Volunteer Opportunities

 There are many ways to be involved as a volunteer at PeaceHealth St. Joseph Medical Center.
-Our goal is to assign responsibilities to volunteers that are consistent with both skills and interests.
-Opportunities include (but are not limited to):
+Our goal is to place volunteers in roles that match both skills and interests.
+The volunteer opportunities are subject to current openings.

 Cancer Center: Assist clients with resource materials, assemble packets, stock brochures and provide Oncology program support as needed.

-Clerical Assistance: General clerical assistance including copying, data entry, filing, assembling packets etc. in a variety of areas.
+Clerical Assistance: General clerical assistance including copying, data entry, filing, and assembling packets, etc.

-Emergency Room: Stock, clean and assist staff.
+Emergency Room: Stock supplies and assist staff.
 This position is usually reserved for pre-med students.

-Float/Runner: Assist with specimen delivery, patient transport and miscellaneous tasks, as well as mail, flower and meal tray delivery.
+Float/Runner: Assist with specimen delivery, patient transport, flower and meal tray delivery.
 This position involves a lot of walking.

 Pharmacy: Provide clerical support, assist staff, stock supplies, and run errands.
 Pharmacy Assistant license required.